nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Outcome:
 1. The *Status Box* will show a success message.
-2. All contacts are now displayed.
+2. All contacts are now displayed in the *Contact List*.

 **Example 2**

-Let's say you want to view all of your favourite commands.
+Let's say you want to view all of your favourite contacts.
-You can follow the steps below to view all
+You can follow the steps below to view all of your favourite contacts.

 Steps:
-1. Type `list` in the *Command Box*.
+1. Type `list o/fav` in the *Command Box*.
 2. Press Enter to execute.

 Outcome:
 1. The *Status Box* will show a success message.
-2. All contacts are now displayed.
+2. All favourite contacts are now displayed in the *Contact List*.

 #### Adding/replacing tags to a contact: `tag`

-Adds or replaces tags to the specified contact by index.
+Adds or replaces tags to the specified contact.

-Format: `tag INDEX [o/OPTION] [tc/CHILDTAG]…​ [t/TAG]…​`
+Format: `tag INDEX [o/OPTION] [tc/CHILD_TAG]…​ [t/TAG]…​`

 * Tags the contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed contact list.
+* The index refers to the index number shown in the displayed *Contact List*.
 * The index **must be a positive integer** 1, 2, 3, …​

-Currently available options for the `[OPTION]` field include:
+Current available options for the `[OPTION]` field include:

 Option  | Description
 -------- | ------------------
 `replace` | Replaces the currently existing tags with the given new set of tags

-Examples:
+**Example 1**

+Let's say that the first contact has some tags, and you would like to add more tags to the existing tags of the first contact.
+You can follow the steps below to append more tags.

+Steps:
+1. Type `tag 1 t/School t/English` in the *Command Box*.
+2. Press Enter to execute.

+Outcome:
+1. The *Status Box* will show a success message.
-*  `tag 4 t/School t/English` Adds the tags School and English to the 4th contact.
+2. The tags 'School' and 'English' are now added to the existing tags of the first contact.

+**Example 2**

+Let's say that you want to replace all the tags of the first contact.
+You can follow the steps below to do so.

+Steps:
+1. Type `tag 1 o/replace tc/Alexa t/English` in the *Command Box*.
+2. Press Enter to execute.

+Outcome:
+1. The *Status Box* will show a success message.
+2. The child tags for the first contact have been replaced with the child tag 'Alexa'.
-*  `tag 2 o/replace tc/Alexa t/English` Replaces all existing tags of the 2nd contact with the
+3. The tags for the first contact have been replaced with the tag 'English'.
-   child tag Alexa and the tag English.

 #### Favourite a contact : `fav`

 Format: `fav INDEX [o/OPTION]`

 * Favourite the contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed contact list.
+* The index refers to the index number shown in the displayed *Contact List*.
 * The index **must be a positive integer** 1, 2, 3, …​

-Currently available options for the `[OPTION]` field include:
+Current available options for the `[OPTION]` field include:

 Option  | Description
 -------- | ------------------